bhardwajRahul/telepresence/docs/reference/routing.md

 ```bash
 curl some-host
 ```
 results in a http request with header `Host: some-host`.
-Now, if a service-mesh like Istio performs header based routing, then it will fail to find that host unless the request originates from the same namespace as the host resides in.
+Now, if a service-mesh like Istio performs header-based routing, then it will fail to find that host unless the request originates from the same namespace as the host resides in.
 Another reason is that the configuration of a service mesh can contain very strict rules.
 If the request then originates from the wrong pod, it will be denied.
-Only one intercept at a time can be used if there is a need to ensure that the chosen pod is exactly right.

 ## Recursion detection
 It is common that clusters used in development, such as Minikube, Minishift or k3s, run on the same host as the Telepresence client, often in a Docker container.
 Such clusters may have access to host network, which means that both DNS and L4 routing may be subjected to recursion.